 Find a women’s boutique in your area that pays cash for gently worn women’s clothing, purses, hats, coats, shoes, and accessories.
 The better the brand, the more money you can get for these items.
 As mentioned above, call your local shop ahead of time to find out selling specifics so you can be prepared when you arrive.
 Many shops have specific times or protocol they use when buying items, so knowing ahead of time can be helpful.

 3. Sell your books on Amazon.

 Are you drowning in books?
-Amazon allows the average person to sell gently used books, textbooks, novels, and other books via their site quite easily.
-You can look on Amazon to see what the trade in value of your books are as well.
-If you have a great deal of books to liquidate, selling them on Amazon may be good for you.
+Amazon allows the average person to sell gently used books, textbooks, novels, and other books via their site quite quickly.
+You can look on Amazon to see what the trade in value of your books is as well.
+If you have a lot of books to liquidate, selling them on Amazon may be good for you.

 4. Sell crafting supplies/crafts on Etsy.

 Etsy is the perfect marketplace for handmade and homemade goods.
 You can sell these items for a small listing fee to interested buyers all over the world.
 If you have an abundance of craft supplies such as fabric, beads, etc. you can also sell these items on Etsy for cash.

 5. Sell knick knacks and collectibles on Ebay.

 If you have collectible items such as antiques, trading cards, old dishes, dolls, and other collectibles, you should consider selling them on Ebay.
 For a small listing fee, you can sell your item to interested buyers all over the world.
 This is a great way to get top dollar for these items.

 Most cities now have selling groups on Facebook, where neighbors can swap and sell items they no longer need.
 Check and see if there is a local sale group that you can join, then just snap a picture of the item with your phone and post it.
 The new Facebook selling layout makes it super easy to post items for sale at no cost to you.